idatatalks/covidsimulation/README.md

 **Solution**: &nbsp; python + jupyterlab + numpy + matplotlib

-**How to simulate**
+**How to simulate:**<br>
-1.Install jupyterlab
+1.Install jupyterlab <br>
-2.Download notebook CovidSimulation.ipynb into your local folder and import it into your jupyterlab 3.Modify the input parametes and run the notebook to do simulations
+2.Download notebook CovidSimulation.ipynb into your local folder and import it into your jupyterlab<br>
+3.Modify the input parametes and run the notebook to do simulations<br>